vmware/vic/doc/design/communications.md

 Cons:
 * requires driver in the OS (easily supplied in the bootstrap image if driver exists)
 * requires agent on all hosts in the cluster that will run containerVMs
+* requires route from host to appliance VM

 #### vSocket peer-to-peer relay
 An extension of this approach has the vSocket relay agent forwarding to another vSocket relay agent on the host running the applianceVM, with that connection then relayed via vSocket into the appliance.
 The pros and cons below are in addition to those without the peer-to-peer relay.